valera-rozuvan/todo/innovecs_work.md

 ## Done ##

+- [X] Answer all comments for PR [3318](https://github.com/edx/edx-platform/pull/3318) and merge it.
 - [X] Review PR [3151](https://github.com/edx/edx-platform/pull/3151).
 - [X] Review PR [3231](https://github.com/edx/edx-platform/pull/3231).
 - [X] Create a TODO list where all tasks related to work will be kept so that I do not forget about them.